pygame/pygame/test/README.rst

 **NOTE** By default 'interactive' tags are not run

-run_tests.py --exclude display,slow for exclusion of tags
+run_tests.py --exclude display, slow for exclusion of tags

 However if you do python test/some_module_test.py all of the tests will run.